AbnirHencazs/react-integration-test-bootcamp-04-2022/US.md

   - Each result should have: owner avatar image, name, stars, updated at, forks, open issues.
 It should have a link that opens in a new tab the github repository selected.
-  - Show 30 results per page.
   - If there is no results, then show a empty state message “You search has no results”
-- Handling filter:
-  - If the developer types "ruby" in the filter by repository name input and clicks on search, the app should return repositories with the "ruby" word associated.

 - Handling errors:
   - If there is an unexpected error from the backend, the app should display an alert message error with the message from the service if any, if not show